 You’ll learn about the specifics of each type of aircraft you will be working on, including their layout, features and where the emergency exits and equipment are located.
 You’ll also be shown the door operation systems for each aircraft.

-An important part of your training, Crew Resource Management, looks at communication between you and your fellow crew, and why it’s crucial to ensure that this is as good as possible so that there is less chance of miscommunication during an emergency.
+An important part of your training, Crew Resource Management (CRM,) looks at communication between you and your fellow crew.
+Good communication is crucial to ensure that there is less chance of miscommunication during an emergency.

 There will also be training in customer service, passenger announcements, food and drink service and onboard sales.
 This includes the extra duties you may have to undertake in different cabin classes.

-You’ll also receive advice on personal grooming, and how to you are expected to represent the airline to the highest standards at all times.
+You’ll also receive advice on personal grooming, and details on how to conduct yourself as a representative of the airline.